 Her work has been supported by the Ford Foundation, Field of Vision, SFFILM, ITVS, Pop-Up Magazine, and the International Women’s Media Foundation.
 Fellowships and residencies include the Logan Nonfiction Fellowship, Film Independent Docuseries Intensive, IF/Then South Shorts, and the Catapult Research Program.

-Alejandra and Sam founded Masa Films where they are developing projects across documentary and fiction.
+Now based in Los Angeles, Alejandra and Sam founded Masa Films where they are developing projects across documentary and fiction.
+She is currently writing her first feature script HALF ORANGE with support from the SFFILM Rainin Grant.

 REPRESENTATION | WME